Innovation Zones (formerly West Hill Now! initiative)

-District moves to empower West Hill/Skyway elementary schools to create new pathways for student success
+District works to empower schools to create new pathways for student success

-To assist in being a catalyst for change, Renton School District has committed through the West Hill Now! initiative to do more, beginning immediately, to dramatically improve the quality of education in schools, and thus the outlook and hope for a better future for children.
+To assist in being a catalyst for change, Renton School District has committed through the Innovation Zones initiative to do more, now, to dramatically improve the quality of education in schools, and thus the outlook and hope for a better future for children.
 This is the first year that Highlands Elementary School will become part of the Innovation Zone initiative.
 Bryn Mawr, Campbell Hill and Lakeridge began the process last school year, as part of the West Hill Now! initiative, now renamed Innovation Zones.

 Lakeridge Elementary hard work results in great success